mvolkmann/blog/src/swift-ui.md

 ## View Modifiers

-View modifiers are methods that can be called on a view to create a new view that is like the receiver, but modified in a specific way.
+View modifiers are methods that can be called on a view.
+They don't modify the view.
+They create a new view that is like the receiver, but modified in a specific way.
 Calls to view modifiers can be chained since each returns a new view.

 The following example uses the `foregroundColor`, `padding`, and `stroke`